swiftingio/swiftingio.github.io/_posts/2020-06-31-SwiftUI-and-TCA-watch-your-perfomance.md

 ```

+In short - `WithViewStore` struct transforms a `Store` into an observable `ViewStore` in order to compute views from store state. (find out [more](https://pointfreeco.github.io/swift-composable-architecture/WithViewStore/))

 Ok we’ve made our code cleaner, however the performance problem still exists.
 Here we came to the second part of the problem...

 #### b) Do not put heavy operations directly into the reducer